honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

  * The Plugin SDK-based code is contained in the `honeycombio/` directory in the root of the repository.
  * The Plugin Framework-based code is contained in the `internal/provider` directory.

-Any PRs reimplmenting Plugin SDKv2 resources or datasources in the Plugin Framework with be enthusiastically accepted. 🙏
+Any PRs reimplementing Plugin SDKv2 resources or datasources in the Plugin Framework with be enthusiastically accepted. 🙏

 ### Preview document changes